Qatar's World Cup denounced for 'washing' country's image - WHIZ News

-Skeptics say the country wanted to use the prestige of the World Cup, which starts Sunday, to remake its image as an oil producer with few international connections and a shaky human-rights record.
+Skeptics say the country wanted to use the prestige of the World Cup, which starts Sunday, to remake its image as a natural-gas producer with a shaky human-rights record.

-It is hardly a new concept, and Middle Eastern oil money has long been a major player.
-Where many see rich nations spending money to join the global elite, other see nefarious attempts to hide undesired reputations.
+It is hardly a new concept, and Middle Eastern money has long been a major player.
+Qatar has extensive international connections through its diplomacy and other efforts.
+Where many see Qatar and other rich nations spending money to join the global elite, others see nefarious attempts to hide undesired reputations.

 “The Qatar World Cup kickstarted discussion about sportswashing and human rights in football and it has been very steep learning curve for us all,” Norway soccer federation president Lise Klaveness said at a recent Council of Europe event.